Are your treasured photos languishing on your phone or computer? Learn how to create a yearly family photo book!

 If you click on a template, a sample book will pop up, as well as some of the background and embellishment options you can use to customize your pages.
 You’ll see sample idea pages to spark your creativity here, too.

 You can also choose the book’s size and cover type, and see pricing info in this pop up.
 Shutterfly runs lots of specials on their books, so I always wait until there is a sale to order.
-Right now, you can get 25% off Your Order with code 25OFF2017 at check out! (excludes Make My Book)
+Right now, you can get up to 50% Off Hard Cover Photo Books, Calendars, and More by Shutterfly with code FAVORITES.
+(Valid 1/11-1/15.)!

 It can be challenging to choose the perfect template (so many good options!), especially if you are indecisive like me.
 I prefer to keep my books really clean and simple though, so for my 2017 family photo book, so I’m going with the Modern White template.